Complete Guide of Things To Do In Beihai

 If you are in need of a break from seafood and local dishes La Dolce Vita is the ideal place to head to.

-Managed by a Venezuelan with Italian parents (who also lived in Beihai), this is proper Italian cuisine which hits you instantly when looking through the menu.
+Managed by a Venezuelan with Italian parents (who also live in Beihai), this is proper Italian cuisine which hits you instantly when looking through the menu.

 Pasta, Gnocchi, Pizza and even the bread to start on the house